1nc0gn30/30-days-of-Linux-Fundamentals/README.md

 Final Days: Comprehensive Review and Projects Additional Resources

-For further reading and resources, check out the following links:
+#### For further reading and resources, check out the following links:

     Linux Documentation
     CentOS Wiki
     Linux Command Line Basics

-Embark on this exciting journey and become proficient in Linux over the next 30 days.
-Let's get started!
+<p>Embark on this exciting journey and become proficient in Linux over the next 30 days.
+Let's get started!</p>